Arch: Pointed

 Each arc of an ogee arch consists of at least two circle segments (for a total of at least four), with the center of an upper circle being outside the extrados.
-After European appearance in the 13th century on the facade of the St Mark's Basilica, the arch became a fixture of the English Decorated style, French Flamboyant, Venetian, and other Late Gothic styles.
+The English Decorated style, French Flamboyant, Venetian, and other Late Gothic styles made frequent use of the ogee.
+European examples date back to the west front of St Mark's Basilica in Venice (around 1250) and the Eleanor crosses in England (from 1291).
 Ogee arch is also known as reversed curve arch, occasionally also called an inverted arch.
-The top of an ogee arch sometimes projects beyond the wall, forming the so-called nodding ogee popular in 14th century England (pulpitum in Southwell Minster).
+A nodding ogee has an apex that projects forwards from the wall.
+In early 14th-century England, where it was widely used, it usually served no structural purpose.
+Examples include the pulpitum of Southwell Minster and the Lady Chapel of Ely Cathedral.

 Each arc of a four-centred arch is made of two circle segments with distinct centers; usually the radius used closer to the springing point is smaller with a more pronounced curvature.
 Common in Islamic architecture (Persian arch), and, with upper portion flattened almost to straight lines (Tudor arch), in the English Perpendicular Gothic.A keel arch is a variant of four-centred arch with haunches almost straight, resembling a section view of a capsized ship.
 Popular in Islamic architecture, it can be also found in Europe, occasionally with a small ogee element at the top, so it is sometimes considered to be a variation of an ogee arch.

 Curtain arch (also known as inflexed arch, and, like the keel arch, usually decorative) uses two (or more) drooping curves that join at the apex.
 Utilized as a dressing for windows and doors primarily in Saxony in the Late Gothic and early Renaissance buildings (late 15th to early 16th century), associated with Arnold von Westfalen.
 When the intrados has multiple concave segments, the arch is also called a draped arch or tented arch.
 A similar arch that uses a mixture of curved and straight segments or exhibits sharp turns between segments is a mixed-line arch (or mixtilinear arch).
 In Moorish architecture the mixed-line arch evolved into an ornate lambrequin arch, also known as muqarnas arch.